+https://planning.ri.gov/sites/g/files/xkgbur826/files/documents/LRTP/Bicycle-Mobility-Plan.pdf

-https://planning.ri.gov/sites/g/files/xkgbur826/files/documents/LRTP/Bicycle-Mobility-Plan.pdf needs, and gaps surrounding bicycle infrastructure and operations in the State of Rhode Island and identifies supporting policies, strategies, and projects that will expand the network over the 20-year vision set out by the Long-Range Transportation Plan.
+Approved in December 2020, The Rhode Island Bicycle Mobility Plan (BMP) is the first statewide initiative to expand the bicycle network strategically.
+The BMP takes a more detailed look at specific conditions, needs, and gaps surrounding bicycle infrastructure and operations in the State of Rhode Island and identifies supporting policies, strategies, and projects that will expand the network over the 20-year vision set out by the Long Range Transportation Plan.
 The plan seeks to safely and efficiently connect people and places so that riding a bicycle in Rhode Island is safe and fun for all ages.
 It also serves as a guide to assist municipalities at developing bicycle infrastructure at the local level.